coreymaps/cs/content/project/china_floods/index.md

 external_link: ""

 image:
-  caption: "RGB decomposition of an August 5, 2023 Sentinel-1 radar image showing flooded farmland and villages in blue adjacent to urban areas under construction near Beijing, China.
+  caption: "RGB decompositions of Sentinel-1 radar images acquired before flooding (July 24th) and shortly after flooding on August 5, 2023.
+Blue areas are submerged in surface water, which are focused in an agricultural river valley.
 Contains modified Sentinel-1 data processed at the Alaska Satellite Facility."
-  focal_point: Smart
+  #focal_point: Smart

 links:
 url_code: ""